 IN The Internet. СН Chaosnet, a LAN protocol created at MIT in the mid-1970s.
 Rarely used for its historical purpose, but reused for BIND's built-in server information zones, e.g., version. bind.

-Hesiod, an information service developed by MIT's Athena.
-It is used to share information about varior systems databases, such as users, groups, printers a on. ous -- -----
+HS Hesiod, an information service developed by MIT's Project Athena.
+It is used to share information about various systems databases, such as users, groups, printers and so on.